udemyDevops/CI-CD-with-Jenkins/Docker-CI-CD/docker-PaaC.md

 ### Steps for docker CI in Jenkins
 * Install docker engine in jenkins
     - Add jenkins user to docker group and reboot --> jenkins user will execute docker commands and should have that privilege
-* Install AWS CLI --> required for CD to deliver the artifact
+* Install AWS CLI --> required for CD to deploy the docker image (artifact)
 * Create IAM user in AWS to use access and secret keys
 * Create ECR (container registry)
 * Plugins